curateteaching/digitalpedagogy/keywords/!template.md

 * Screenshot (PNG or JPG), if applicable
 * Source URL
-* A Copy of the Resource (HTML, PDF, DOCX, TXT, MP3, MP4, MOV, PNG, JPG), if possible
+* A Copy of the Resource (in HTML, PDF, DOCX, TXT, MD, RTF, MP3, MP4, MOV, PNG, or JPG), if possible
 * Name of Creator
 * Attribution Information (Author, University/College)
 * An annotation of **no more than 150 words** that includes: